+Collective bargaining

-Collective bargaining Workers' union forums More than 90 collective negotiations to Associations directly managed by the different countries in which we operate Some examples in Spain are: ASPEL, A ESAP, ASEJA, ASERPYMA, AMI ASEMP company in [.] .e. .PROSER, AE To tackle the situation in the sectors, analyze their issues and propose actions to promote and improve through participation, mainly in Spain, in: The State Observatory for the building and premises cleaning sector.
+More than 90 collective negotiations through Business Associations directly managed by the company in the different countries in which we operate.

+Some examples in Spain are: ASPEL, APROSER, AESTE, ESAP, ASEJA, ASERPYMA, AMI ASEMPLEO and the CEOE.

+Workers' union forums To tackle the situation in the sectors, analyze their issues and propose actions to promote and improve through participation, mainly in Spain, in: The State Observatory for the building and premises cleaning sector.
 The State Observatory for Private Security.

-COLLECTIVE AGREEMENTS SPAIN 2018 2019 ACTIVITIES WITH PROFESSIONAL/BUSINESS 2019 Number of employees under collective agreement.
-47,926 48,100 No. professional/business 113 % workforce under collective agreement 99% 99% Professional/business association fees (in Euros) 442,668 it joined in 2002.
+COLLECTIVE AGREEMENTS SPAIN 2018 2019 Number of employees under collective agreement.
+47,926 48,100 % workforce under collective agreement 99% 99% it joined in 2002.
 This is outlined in its code of ethics, which includes the principles and general standards of conduct governing EULEN Group's relations with all stakeholders, as well as the commitment to acting in accordance with values that guarantee ethical and responsible behavior and adherence to prevailing legislation.